phuchoang2603/sis-arxiv-vad-papers/content/papers/Delving into CLIP latent space for Video Anomaly Recognition/index.md

 categories:
 - Semi Supervised
 github_link: https://luca-zanella-dvl.github.io/AnomalyCLIP/
-description: Proposes AnomalyCLIP, a novel method leveraging Large Language and Vision (LLV) models like CLIP, combined with multiple instance learning and a re-centring transformation of the CLIP feature space, to detect and classify video anomalies and recognize anomaly types.
+summary: Proposes AnomalyCLIP, a novel method leveraging Large Language and Vision (LLV) models like CLIP, combined with multiple instance learning and a re-centring transformation of the CLIP feature space, to detect and classify video anomalies and recognize anomaly types.
 Introduces a Selector model with